 - Furniture, anywhere from excellent to poor condition.
 There is some college student who will buy it for cheap and get it off your hands

-- Workout equipment (bikes, weights)
+- Workout equipment (bikes, weights, yoga equipment)

 Particularly large items (both physically large and somewhat expensive) are great to sell on Craigslist or similar online cash-and-carry sites.
 However, what things can make your listing stand out against others and attract potential buyers?
 Here are some tips to help you compete against other Craigslist sellers for better results!

 Pictures, pictures, pictures!